Why is Obamacare so controversial?

-The Patient Protection and Affordable Care Act, signed by Mr Obama in 2010, is the largest overhaul of the US healthcare system since the 1960s.
+The Patient Protection and Affordable Care Act, known as Obamacare, is the largest overhaul of the US healthcare system since the 1960s.
 What does it do, and why is it controversial?

 What does the law do?

 Its aim is simple: to extend health insurance coverage to some of the estimated 15% of the US population who lack it.
 Those people receive no coverage from their employers and are not covered by US health programmes for the poor and the elderly.

 To achieve this, the law requires all Americans to have health insurance, but offers subsidies to make coverage more affordable and aims to reduce the cost of insurance by bringing younger, healthier people into the health insurance system.

 It also requires businesses with more than 50 full-time employees to offer health coverage, although this provision was delayed until 2015 to allow more time for compliance.

 The law creates marketplaces - with websites akin to online travel and shopping sites - where individuals can compare prices as they shop for coverage.
 Some states have chosen not to participate in the ACA, and their residents can shop on a marketplace run by the federal government.